 Clutching my damaged hand, I head towards the stairs.
 I spent my every waking moment trying to work this out, I want to see what exactly I spent my time for.

-The passageway is fairly dusty, which is alarming if for no other reason than because the House Elves hate dust with a passion, which means they don't know about this place... but Elves are bound to the very manor, which means if they don't know about it then it can only mean that this passageway is warded even more than the rest of the manor.
+The passageway is fairly dusty, which is alarming if for no other reason than because the House Elves hate dust with a passion, which means they don't know about this place.
+With the elves being bound to the very manor itself, anything hidden from them must be more heavily warded than the rest of the manor.

 In the middle is a tome, it's thick with a black leather binding, there are no words on the front... but there is a red circle on the symbol.

 A pair of circles, one inside the other with four letters in between them, arranged at the top, bottom, left and right side with a strange symbol inside the smaller circle, the symbol means nothing to me, just a bunch of lines and circles... but the letters?

 R. A. U. M.

 The Tome must be ancient, the bindings are pristine, but it has that look that only antique books have.
 And it is only as I look at it that I realise that there is no dust on the book, or the pedestal at all.

 Looking at the other objects, I frown slightly as I pick up the second item, examining it.

 The handle of the small dagger is shaped in the form of a winged demon that seems to stare at you no matter how you look at it, and the blade itself is a deep black.
 It's fairly unremarkable in the grand scheme of things, demon imagery isn't all that uncommon on artifacts belonging to Dark families.

 It takes me a moment to transfigure my wand holster to have a spot for the dagger, slipping it into the holster on my belt.
 I've transfigured it to make it very hard to spot the dagger's hiding place.
 My wand should draw any attention from the tiny slit the dagger is hidden in.